Joe O'Malley: Personal life

 O'Malley married Sally Dodson in 1956, they had one daughter Shawn O’Malley, then separated and divorced in 1959.
 He then married schoolteacher Joyce Ervin on August 3, 1960.
 The couple lived in Conyers, Georgia and had three children Karen, Joseph II and Mike.
 O'Malley began working at General Wholesale Company in 1970 and retired from the company in 1994.
 O'Malley was a member of the Holy Spirit Catholic Church in Conyers.

-After death, he was diagnosed with chronic traumatic encephalopathy.
+After death, O'Malley was diagnosed with chronic traumatic encephalopathy.
+He is one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.